guptutkarsh/Credit-Risk-Scorecard/README.md

    Production still requires *ongoing* PSI monitoring on live scoring data with a formal rebuild trigger (e.g. PSI > 0.25) and seasonality controls.
-6. **ECL coverage (9.25%)** — elevated versus a typical 3–8% consumer book, driven by removal of `Current` loans, Lending Club's risk profile, and the conservative LGD.
+6. **ECL coverage (9.25%)** — elevated versus a typical 3–8% consumer book, driven by removal of `Current` loans, LC's risk profile, and the conservative LGD.
 7. **Missing-value bin in `grade`** — 15 loans have a null grade and form their own WoE bin.
    With zero observed defaults, Laplace smoothing assigns them WoE **+1.997**, i.e. the *safest* bin in the model.
 The population is negligible (0.002%) so results are unaffected,